Skip to content

 • Precisely target users on a large scale.

-• Create up to 8 audience groups (2 default and 6 additional groups) per component, but users may want to connect multiple Audience Paths Steps to further sort their users.
+• Create up to eight audience groups (two default and six additional groups) per component, but you may want to connect multiple Audience Paths Steps to further sort your users.

-In the default Audience Paths component show to the right, there are already two default audience groups, Group 1 and Everybody Else.
+The default Audience Paths component contains two default audience groups, Group 1 and Everybody Else.
 The Everybody Else group includes any user who does not fall into a defined audience group.
 This group will always be ranked last.

-In the following screenshot, you are shown the layout of an expanded Audience Paths component.
-Here, you can define up to 8 audience groups (1 preset and 7 customizable).
-To define an audience group, select the group name from the Audience Paths wizard.
-Here, you can rename your audience group, choose the filters and segments that apply to your group, and add or delete groups.
+The following screenshot shows the layout of an expanded Audience Paths component.
+Here, you can define up to eight audience groups (one preset and seven customizable).
+To define an audience group, select the group name from the Audience Paths composer.
+You can rename your audience group, choose the filters and segments that apply to your group, and add or delete groups.

 For example, if you wanted to send a group of users helpful food recommendations, you might select custom attribute filters you have already built out such as “Loves Asian Cuisine”, “Loves Latin Cuisine”, “Loves European Cuisine”, etc.